kaleemullahkhan786/MT5-Signal-Sync-Bot/README.markdown

 ---

-## 🎥 Demo & Proof of Concept

-Check out my demo video to see the bot in action!
-I’ve tested it with live signals to ensure reliability and speed.
-Ready to see it work for you?
-Let’s connect!

----

 ## 🚀 How It Works – Simple & Powerful

 1. **Signal Detection**: The bot listens to your private Telegram channel (e.g., "Gold buy now 2350.0 - 2345.0", "SL: 2340", "TP: 2355").